 Every effort will be made to find a home that is representative of the wide variety of American families and one that supports you while studying at OSU.
 Since every home is different, every Homestay is a unique environment.
 A host 'family' may consist of a single woman, a single man, or a couple.
 Some families will have children, some will not.
 Some hosts are students.
 Some work full-time.
 And some are retired Americans who enjoy sharing their homes with international students.
 Many Homestay families have pets (dog and/or cat) in the house.
 Homestay students are expected to live with their hosts as "family members."
 As such, you may be invited to participate in a variety of family traditions, activities, and outings.
 You may also be expected to keep your bedroom clean or help with shared tasks like cleaning up after a family meal.

 Due to the popularity of the Homestay program, spaces may be limited.
 You should apply as early as possible for the best chance of receiving a placement.

 Length varies depending on the needs of the student and the host’s preferences.
-Currently, the minimum length of a homestay is four weeks for directly admitted students or one GE term for INTO OSU students.
+Currently, the minimum length of a homestay is one academic term or one 6-week session for INTO OSU General English students.
 Homestay assignments can be extended at the end of a reservation, if both the host and student agree to the extension and contact the Homestay Program in advance of the reservation end date.